 To keep our customers and our employees safe, we’ve had to make some operating changes.
 The following provides you with the latest on changes we’ve made as we adapt to current conditions.

-Practicing safe physical distancing and travelling only when you need to are so important.
+Practicing safe physical distancing continues to be important.
 To minimize crowding at stops please consider travelling at off-peak times if possible.

 Face masks and face coverings